 However, if you proceed with your eye movements into the periphery the transition between sharp and blurry will be more noticeable compared to the soft designs.
 The soft progressive lens design stars earlier with a little blurry ness but you don´t notice the transition as much.

-Although the experience for the wearer does not have to be compromised with a brand of progressive glasses which is not considered as Premium as the other lenses.
+Although the experience for the wearer does not have to be compromised with a brand of progressive glasses that are not considered as Premium as the other lenses.
 Usually, the low price brands in this space have coatings that are not as hard as the pricier brands and they do not lead innovation.

 What Is the Best Brand for Progressive Lenses?

-Because of the changes in the manufacturing of progressive glasses are very subtle.
+The changes in the manufacturing of progressive glasses are very subtle.
 That does not mean it will not make any difference what you buy.
-Although we have just little tweaks between the lenses it can have a bigger impact on your feeling how comfortable glasses are.
+Although we have just little tweaks between the lenses it can have a bigger impact on your feeling of how comfortable glasses are.

 Oftentimes people want the best product for the lowest price.
 In this case, the product is not just an article you can take away.
 The experience with progressive lenses can differentiate a lot.
-This is because the value you get out of progressive glasses to come with the understanding of you, how you move, your body positions, the craftsmanship of the measurements, your expectations (are they realistic?) and the fitting of the frame and your motivation to wear them.
+This is because the value you get out of progressive glasses comes with the understanding of you, how you move, your body positions, the craftsmanship of the measurements, your expectations (are they realistic?) and the fitting of the frame, and your motivation to wear them.

-Because of the physics behind the lenses and tha manufactureing.
+Because of the physics behind the lenses and manufacturing.
 Progressive lenses have blur and distortion embedded.
-This is why there can not be a singe on progressive lens design that is simply the best.
+This is why there can not be a single progressive lens design that is simply the best.